 THIS EVENT FEATURES:

-Ann Handley is a Wall Street Journal bestselling author who speaks worldwide about how businesses can escape marketing mediocrity to ignite tangible results.
-She is the Chief Content Officer of MarketingProfs, a LinkedIn Influencer, a keynote speaker, dog person, and writer.
+Ann Handley is a Wall Street Journal best-selling author who speaks worldwide about how businesses can escape marketing mediocrity to ignite tangible results.
+IBM named her one of the 7 people shaping modern marketing.
+She is the Chief Content Officer of MarketingProfs, a LinkedIn Influencer, a keynote speaker, mom, dog person, and writer.

 The original conversion copywriter, Joanna Wiebe is the creator of Copy Hackers, where start-ups learn to convert like pros.
 Her clients have included Shopify, Crazy Egg, and Indochino, and she's spoken at top conferences such as MozCon, INBOUND, and Rainmaker.

 Lianna Patch is a conversion copywriter and comedian whose greatest dream is to make your customers pause, smile, and click (in that order).
 Conquer campaigns with her at Punchline Conversion Copywriting, or get quick copy jobs done at SNAP Copy.

 Sonia Simone is a writer, marketer, and teacher.
 She was a founding partner of Copyblogger Media when it formed in 2010.
 She's now the company's chief content officer and executive publisher of the Copyblogger blog, and hosts the popular CopybloggerFM podcast.

 Kali Roberge is a writer, speaker, and podcaster who shares insights to help people make smarter money decisions, while mindfully creating the life they want to live.
 She is the co-host of Beyond Finances and serves as chief content officer at Beyond Your Hammock.